Home in Hong Kong

 Write down your specific requirements for the place you want to get

 Thinking through and visualising what you need and want is the first step to finding your perfect home in Hong Kong.
 Answering the following questions will help you get a clear picture:

 Where would you like to live in Hong Kong?
-(If you don't know the city well, it might be helpful to spend some time to visit and get a feel for different chosen areas first.)
+(If you don't know the city well, it might be helpful to visit and get a feel for different chosen areas first.)

 How many rooms (bedroom, bathroom, storeroom, helper's room, etc.) do you need?